 Absolutely not, dogs should not eat raw Chestnuts because they contain a high level of tannic acid content which can damage your dog’s liver and kidneys.
 If your dog accidentally eats raw Chestnuts, he may have abdominal pain, diarrhea, lethargy, and even vomit.
 Raw Chestnuts also have a hard shell.
 When dogs chew on it, they can turn sharp and can cut your dog’s mouth, tongue, or throat.

 Absolutely not, dogs should not eat horse Chestnuts.
-Horse Chestnuts contain a toxic substance called aesculin which can cause disorientation, gastrointestinal distress, spasms, and even death in dogs.
+Horse Chestnuts contain a toxic substance called aesculin which can cause disorientation, gastrointestinal distress, and muscle spasms in dogs.
 Some of the symptoms of horse Chestnut poisoning in dogs include excessive drooling, diarrhea, vomiting, and paralysis.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE